openvinotoolkit/openvino/docs/notebooks/segment-anything-2-image-with-output.rst

 Mask predictor
 ~~~~~~~~~~~~~~

-`back to top ⬆️ <#Table-of-contents:>`__

-Mask prediction will be includes two models: \* **Prompt Encoder** -
+Mask prediction will be includes two models:

-Encoder for segmentation condition.
+* **Prompt Encoder** - Encoder for segmentation condition.
 As a condition can be used points,
-boxes or segmentation mask. \* **Mask Decoder** - The mask decoder
+  boxes or segmentation mask.
-efficiently maps the image embedding, prompt embeddings, and an output
+* **Mask Decoder** - The mask decoder efficiently maps the image embedding, prompt embeddings, and an output
   token to a mask.

 Combined prompt encoder and mask decoder model has following list of
 inputs: